aayushvijay/Child-Nutrition-System/README.md

 # Child-Nutrition-System
-This is the system I developed for my capstone project, during my 4th year in college.
+This is the system I developed for my Academic course - Internet & Web Programming.